Alex4386-vault/NoGPKI/README.md

 * www.test1111.co.kr (there is no any single record on this domain, misissued.)
 * www.\*.posan.ms.kr (wildcard in the middle, violation of CARoot Guidelines, Misissued)
 * e-csinfo.\*.go.kr (wildcard in the middle, violation of CARoot Guidelines, Misissued)
-* 210.178.100.164 (Certificate issued for IP Address, violation of CARoot Guidelines, Misissued)
+* 210.178.100.164 (Certificate issued for private IP Address, violation of CARoot Guidelines, Misissued)
-* 211.206.120.182 (Certificate issued for IP Address, violation of CARoot Guidelines, Misissued)
+* 211.206.120.182 (Certificate issued for private IP Address, violation of CARoot Guidelines, Misissued)
-* 27.101.205.4 (Certificate issued for IP Address, violation of CARoot Guidelines, Misissued)
+* 27.101.205.4 (Certificate issued for public IP Address for NIRS, but they re-allocate the IP address dynamically it is violation of CARoot Guidelines and is a Misissued certificate)
-* 61.108.124.4 (Certificate issued for IP Address, violation of CARoot Guidelines, Misissued)
+* 61.108.124.4 (Certificate issued for private IP Address, violation of CARoot Guidelines, Misissued)
-* 210.179.139.131 (Certificate issued for IP Address, violation of CARoot Guidelines, Misissued)
+* 210.179.139.131 (Certificate issued for private IP Address, violation of CARoot Guidelines, Misissued)
-* 27.101.119.206 (Certificate issued for IP Address, violation of CARoot Guidelines, Misissued)
+* 27.101.119.206 (Certificate issued for public IP Address for NIRS, but they re-allocate the IP address dynamically it is violation of CARoot Guidelines and is a Misissued certificate)
 * urk (Non-existent domain, Misissued)
 * eais (Non-existent domain, Misissued)
 * chs.cdc (Non-existent TLD, Misissued)